 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical odor, it isn’t a good sign.
-You might also notice your:
+If your air conditioner smells bad when turned on, particularly a chemical smell, it isn’t a good sign.
+You could also observe your:

 - Air conditioner smells like paint thinner